 As darkness advances, the wait grows.
 At a given signal (fireworks in the air!) all the woodpiles are lit and the festival begins.

 The fires illuminate and heat up.
-They drive the darkness away, strengthen the hope that soon springtime will come to break this cold.
+They drive the darkness away, strengthening the hope that soon springtime will come to break this cold.

 Around them, people sing and dance and costumed characters wander around.
 Everybody eats and drinks to throw the cold away.